Colors: Black; white

 Sonos Ray review: Price and availability

-The Sonos Ray is priced at $279 / £279 / AU$399 and available to pre order through the Sonos website (opens in new tab), and online retailers including Best Buy (opens in new tab) and World Wide Stereo (opens in new tab).
+The Sonos Ray is priced at $279 / £279 / AU$399 and available to pre order through the Sonos website, and online retailers including Best Buy and World Wide Stereo.
 This makes it one of the best cheap soundbars you can buy, especially when compared to the $449 Sonos Beam (Gen 2) and $899 Sonos Arc.
+Take a look at our Sonos promo codes for ways to lower the cost.

 That doesn’t mean it’s without competition, however.
 JBL, Sony and Yamaha are just a few of the high-profile brands who have very capable soundbars of their own to sell you at an even keener price than Sonos is asking for the Ray.
 So it’s going to take more than just showing up wearing a covetable brand logo to make the Ray a successful soundbar.
 (Haven't heard of Sonos before?
 Here's everything you need to know about Sonos.)